hendra-pratama/laravel-zero-deployment-using-github/README.md

 <name_of_your_host> ssh-rsa AAAABBBCCCDD...
 ```
 ####  DOT_ENV_PRODUCTION
-we need to copy and paste our laravel .env data here, and update all the connection e.g database, mail, others here, because at the end this .env will be push to our server later on.
+We need to copy and paste our Laravel .env data here, and update all the connection e.g database, mail, others here, because at the end this .env will be pushed to our server later on.

 ### 3. Push the code
-Finally with every change we've been made, let's push all our change to **main** branch. after that you need to look our **Actions** on github.
+Finally with all changes we've made, let's push those changes to **main** branch. after that you need to look our **Actions** on GitHub.
 ![enter image description here](https://user-images.githubusercontent.com/5717315/157085282-6b609036-766b-4e7c-a0fb-b86020b6b825.png)

-as you can see on image exampe, the workflow can have status Success indicate with green checklist and Failed indicate with red button.
-You can see the details by click the title.
+As you can see on image example, the workflow can have status Success indicated with green checklist and Failed indicated with red button.
+You can see the details by clicking the title.

 ## Conclussion
-So let me recap what we've done, so after doing all the step above our code will automatically publish to server and go live.
+So let me recap what we've done, after doing all the steps above, our code will be automatically published to server and go live.
 You can also seperate the server with "Staging" & Production" and also run your own test right on this workflow.